Current Trainees and Associate Scholars

 Left to right, top: Doug Thornton, Josh Gross, Deidre O'Dell.
 Left to right, bottom: Nick Felicione, Jenny Ozga, Desiree Williford.

-Doug is in his first year as a trainee on the training grant.
-He is a PhD student in the Department of Pharmaceutical Systems and Policy and is a recent graduate of the WVU School of Pharmacy professional degree.
-His most recent project is assessing the combined use of selective-serotonin reuptake inhibitors and platelet aggregation inhibitors among individuals with co-occurrring heart disease and depression or anxiety.
+Doug is in his second year as a trainee on the training grant.
+He is a PhD student in the Department of Pharmaceutical Systems and Policy's Health Services and Outcomes Research program.
+His current research is focusing on consequences of chronic opioid therapy, changes in health-related quality of life relating to chronic opioid use, and evaluating the availability of naloxone in the community.
 “This training grant will afford me the opportunity to expand both my clinical and research experiences.
-I will also be able to work with top members of the research community at WVU and other partner universities.”
+I will also be able to work with top members of the research community at WVU and the other partner universities.”

 Doug’s advisor is Dr. Nilanjana Dwibedi.

-Jenny is in her first year as a trainee on the training grant.
-She is a second year PhD student in the Behavior Analysis program within the Department of Psychology.
-Her lab focuses on behavioral pharmacology, and how drugs and behavior interact in different environmental contexts.
+Jenny is in her second year as a trainee on the training grant.
+She is a third-year PhD candidate in the Behavior Analysis program within the Department of Psychology, working under Dr. Karen G. Anderson.
+This lab focuses on behavioral pharmacology and how drugs and behavior interact in different environmental contexts.
 She is also currently conducting research in Dr. Melissa Blank’s tobacco and health research laboratory, within the Behavioral Neuroscience program area in the Department of Psychology.
-Her lab is currently working on two projects: 1) understanding the influence of electronic cigarettes on assisting with smoking cessation and 2) examining patterns of dual-tobacco use (i.e., smokeless tobacco and cigarette use).
-“Being a trainee on the T32 will help me gain additional research and clinical experiences, related to addiction, to expand the diversity of my training.
-This will make me a more well-rounded candidate for postdoctoral opportunities.”
+This lab is currently working on two projects: 1) understanding the influence of electronic cigarettes on assisting with smoking cessation and 2) examining patterns of dual-tobacco use (i.e., smokeless tobacco and cigarette use).
+“Being a trainee on the T32 has helped me meet researchers outside of my department and has exposed me to various research projects being conducted university-wide.
+It has also given me essential training in grant writing, and has expanded the diversity of my training by giving me the opportunity to do a clinical immersion in addition to research experiences.”

 Josh’s advisor is Dr. David Siderovski.